The 20 Best Melanoma Doctors Near Me in Oregon, US

 English

-Kevin White is a Dermatologist in Portland, Oregon.
+Kevin White is a Dermatologist practicing medicine in Portland, Oregon.
 Dr. White is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Basal Cell Skin Cancer, Squamous Cell Skin Carcinoma, Gallbladder Removal, and Thyroidectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Basal Cell Skin Cancer, Squamous Cell Skin Carcinoma, and Bowen's Disease.

 Distinguished in Melanoma